-(b) ensure that the respiratory protective device is regularly cleaned and maintained in an approved manner; and

-(c) ensure that the respiratory protective device is kept, when not in use, in a convenient and sanitary location in which the respiratory protective device is not exposed to extremes of temperature or to any contaminant that may inactivate the respiratory protective device.

-(2) An employer or contractor shall ensure that a worker who is required to use a respiratory protective device:

-(a) is adequately trained by a competent person in the proper testing, maintenance, use and cleaning of the respiratory protective device and in its limitations;

-- (b) demonstrates that the worker: - (i) understands the training provided pursuant to clause (a); - (ii) can test, maintain and clean the respiratory protective device; and - (iii) can use the respiratory protective device safely; and - (c) tests the respiratory protective device before each use.

-(3) The training required by clause (2)(a) must include practical experience by the worker in an uncontaminated environment.

-(4) Where respiratory protective devices are used only for emergency purposes, an employer or contractor shall ensure that a worker who may be required to use a respiratory protective device is given semi-annual refresher training in its safe use.
+- (iv) where a tight fit is essential to ensure the worker is not exposed to one or more airborne contaminants to an extent that may pose a risk of significant harm to the worker, has been fit-tested by a competent person in an approved manner; - (b) ensure that the respiratory protective device is regularly cleaned and maintained in an approved manner; and - (c) ensure that the respiratory protective device is kept, when not in use, in a convenient and sanitary location in which the respiratory protective device is not exposed to extremes of temperature or to any contaminant that may inactivate the respiratory protective device. - (2) If a respiratory protective device as required by subsection (1) is provided to a worker, the employer or contractor shall ensure that the worker: - (a) has been trained by a competent person in the proper testing, maintenance, use and cleaning of the respiratory protective device and in its limitations; - (b) can demonstrate that he or she: - (i) understands the training provided pursuant to clause (a); - (ii) can test, maintain and clean the respiratory protective device; and - (iii) can use the respiratory protective device safely; - (c) tests the respiratory protective device before each use; - (d) is assessed according to an approved standard as being capable of wearing a respiratory protective device; and - (e) is adequately informed respecting the reasons for the assessment required pursuant to clause (d). - (3) An employer or contractor shall ensure that the training required by clause (2)(a) includes practical experience by the worker in an uncontaminated environment. - (4) Where respiratory protective devices are used only for emergency purposes, an employer or contractor shall ensure that a worker who may be required to use a respiratory protective device is given semi-annual refresher training in its safe use. - (5) An employer shall ensure that the following records are kept as long as the worker is employed by the employer and made readily available for inspection and examination by the committee or the representative, as the case may be: - (a) records respecting fit-testing for each worker that is completed pursuant to subclause (1)(a)(iv); - (b) records respecting the results of assessments for each worker that are completed pursuant to clause (2)(d); - (c) records respecting training completed by each worker pursuant to subsections (2) and (3).

+- (6) An employer shall ensure that any records mentioned in clause (5)(b) respecting a worker that are made available for inspection and examination pursuant to subsection (5) do not disclose any personal health information as defined in The Health Information Protection Act respecting the worker, unless the worker agrees to that disclosure. - (7) An employer shall ensure that records respecting the maintenance of atmosphere-supplying respirators are kept and made readily available for inspection and examination by the committee or the representative as long as that worker is employed by the employer. - (8) A worker may, at any time, inspect and examine any records kept pursuant to subsection (5) or (7) that relate to the worker.

+4 Oct 96 cO-1.1 Reg 1 s88; 31 Jan 97 SR 6/97 s6; 10 Aug 2007 SR 67/2007 s4.